letsgetrandy/DICSS/README.md

 ## I don't like DICSS.
 That's okay.
 While we believe most people are fond of DICSS, we realize that DICSS isn't for everyone.
 There are plenty of alternatives.
 Feel free to use them instead.
 And please, never force someone to use DICSS if they're not willing.

+# I've been using DICSS since I first discovred it, but performance has gotten worse.
+It just doesn't come up as fast as when I first started using it.
+Maybe you're using DICSS in the lower `<body>`?
+Some people experience faster response times using `<head>` or delivering DICSS through the backend.

 ## THIS IS NUTS!
 No, this is DICSS.
 [NUTS](https://github.com/letsgetrandy/NUTS) is something else.